Welcome to an invisible world

 My passion with microscopy started since I was 12 years old when I received my first microscope as a gift from my parents.
 Might have been a toy but it could still magnify specimens up to 40 times.
 I still remember collecting anything I could possibly find from our garden, that would fit between the lens and the stage, and examining it under the microscope.
 That opened my eyes to a fascinating, previously invisible world, and established my passion for biology.

-Click bellow to explore images taken using Scanning electron microscopy (SEM), Confocal and Compound microscopy.
+Click bellow to explore images taken using Scanning electron microscopy (SEM), Confocal microscopy, Compound microscopy & Transmitting electron microscopy (TEM).